Percent of population that is within the target distance (library or community center | park | trail or bikeway)

 Data Source: This data is created using Fort Worth GIS data layered with data from the American Community Survey.

 Just over half of Fort Worth’s population is within one and a half miles of a library or community center, where a wide range of educational, fitness, workforce, and after school programs are offered.
+The data is similar to previous year data as the ACS 2019 population estimate is still not published.
 More than three quarters of Fort Worth’s population is within a half mile of parks, which provide numerous benefits from flood control to maintenance of individual health.
-Less than half of the population is within walking distance of trails and bikeways that could serve to improve health and decrease traffic congestion.
+The data has almost 0.7% increase from the previous year. some new neighborhood parks were and hence it reflects in the 2019 data.
+Almost half of the population is within walking distance of trails and bikeways that could serve to improve health and decrease traffic congestion.
+The substantial growth of 6.3% is recorded in 2019.
+The Active Transport Planning efforts increased the area of bikeway and trails in Fort worth.